 KSZL 1230AM - Barstow, CA

 KMPS 910AM - Hesperia, CA

 KLSD 1360AM - San Diego, CA

 KXTK 1280AM - San Luis Obispo, CA

 Outside of California

-A member of the Lakers championship teams in 1987 and 1988, Mychal Thompson enters his 12th season as the team’s radio color commentator.
-Formerly the Timberwolves television color analyst for two seasons, Thompson teams with play-by-play announcer John Ireland for all Lakers radio broadcasts.
+A member of the Lakers championship teams in 1987 and 1988, Mychal Thompson enters his 16th season as the team’s radio color commentator.
+Formerly the Minnesota Timberwolves television color analyst for two seasons, Thompson teams with play-by-play announcer John Ireland for all Lakers radio broadcasts.

 Gonzalez is quite familiar to the Lakers Spanish-speaking audience as he also served as the news director for KWHY-TV and anchored the popular sports news program “Mundo Deportivo.”
 Gonzalez has received several accolades for his work including the 1995 Golden Mike Award for best sports segment.